 A healthier take on enchiladas which are loaded with peppers, onion, black beans, broccoli and kale and topped with homemade red enchilada sauce.
 If you are looking for a hearty Mexican vegetarian dish, there isn’t much better than these veggie enchiladas.

-What Ingredients are in this Vegetarian Enchiladas Recipe?
+What Ingredients are in this Veggie Enchiladas Recipe?

 - Enchilada sauce

 - Produce – red onion, red bell pepper, broccoli, kale, garlic, cilantro

 - Black beans